Steller's eider

 Steller's eider (Polysticta stelleri) is a migratory Arctic sea duck that breeds along the coastlines of Russia and Alaska, as well as in the Baltic Sea.
-It is the rarest, smallest, and fastest flying of the duck species known as eiders.
-However, it is not a true eider, with it being the only member of the distantly related genus Polysticta.
+It is the smallest, and fastest flying of the duck species known as eiders; it is closely related to the other species of eider in the genus Somateria, but sufficiently distinct to be given separate recognition as the only member of the genus Polysticta.

 Due to the extensive contraction of its breeding range, the Alaska-breeding population of Steller's eider was listed as vulnerable in 1997 by the International Union for the Conservation of Nature (IUCN).
-The species is protected in Russia and the U.S. and is the subject of an ongoing recovery plan by the European Union and U.S. Fish and Wildlife Service.
+The species is protected in Estonia, Finland, Norway, Russia and the United States, and is the subject of an ongoing recovery plan by the European Union and U.S. Fish and Wildlife Service.

 Taxonomy

 Steller's eider was formally described and illustrated in 1769 by the German naturalist Peter Simon Pallas from a specimen collected on the Kamchatka Peninsula in Eastern Russia.
 He coined the binomial name Anas stelleri; the specific epithet was chosen to honour the German naturalist and explorer Georg Wilhelm Steller.
 Steller's eider is now the only species placed in the genus Polysticta that was introduced in 1836 by the English naturalist Thomas Eyton.
-The species is monotypic: no subspecies are recognised.
+The species is monotypic, with no subspecies being recognised.
 The genus name is from Ancient Greek polustiktos meaning "much spotted" (from polus "many" and stiktos "spotted").

-Despite its name, it is only distantly related to all other extant eider species, which are part of the Somateria genus.
-Steller's eider was separated from other eider species into its own genus in 1945 due to behavioral and anatomical differences.
-Accordingly, Steller's eider may provide a taxonomic link between the eider species in the Somateria genus and the other sea ducks.
-It is most closely related to the extinct Labrador duck.
+Steller's eider was separated from the other eider species into its own genus in 1945 due to behavioural and anatomical differences.
+Genetically, it is however closely related to all other extant eider species in the genus Somateria.
+Its closest relative was the now-extinct Labrador duck Camptorhynchus labradorius, but with these two species next closest to the genus Somateria; the genetic divide of these two from Somateria is only marginally larger than the genetic variation within the genus Melanitta.